Zumba at the Wellness Center

 Rita Sharma '13 works her fellow Widener students into a sweat during her Zumba class at the Wellness Center.

 RA Michelle Callaghan '13 brought her residents to the Wellness Center so they could try their hands at scaling Widener's 24-foot rock wall.

 Experience the thrill of rock climbing on our 24-foot climbing wall.
 A wide range of climbs from beginner to advanced are possible.
 Climbers of all skill levels can challenge themselves, hone their skills, and keep in shape.

 The climbing wall is supervised during specific climbing wall hours.
-In order to ensure the safety of our climbers, a short wait time may be experiences, depending upon wall activity.
+In order to ensure the safety of our climbers, a short wait time may be experienced, depending upon wall activity.
 Patrons are able to boulder and top rope a variety of routes/problems.
 The climbing wall staff can assist climbers with any questions concerning routes or climbing movements.
-Ceritifed staff will belay all participants; however, members have the option of completing a belay certification administered by Wellness Center climbing wall staff.
+Certified staff will belay all participants; however, members have the option of completing a belay certification administered by Wellness Center climbing wall staff.

 Rules & Regulations